 With all of that said, it’s just as important to note that you should be aware of how dog colds are treated.
 Once you notice the symptoms of the cold, you’ll want to call your vet.
 While he or she is going to let you know that you have little to worry about if there are only basic symptoms, it’s always a good idea to get your vet at least some basic information right away.

 If your vet decides that your dog needs to come in, he or she will almost certainly perform a basic physical exam.
 If there are any breathing issues, you may also need to think about having some diagnostic tests run to help figure out the problem.
-As you might expect, this can be the kind of issue that really puts your pet insurance to the test.
+As you might expect, this can be the kind of issue that really puts your dog insurance to the test.

 The actual treatment process isn’t all that exciting.
 If your dog just has a standard cold, you will just have to wait for it to go away.
 If it’s an infection, though, you’ll get some kind of medication that you can give to your dog.
-It’s important that your dog spends a fair bit of time in bed rather than running around if he or she does get a diagnosis, though, as rest is almost always part of a vet’s treatment plan.
+It’s important that your dog spends a fair bit of time in their dog bed rather than running around if he or she does get a diagnosis, though, as rest is almost always part of a vet’s treatment plan.

 Can Humans Give Dogs Colds?